ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 Data subscriptions are defined by the server side definition and by the worker connecting to it:

-1. [Subscription Creation Options](../../client-api/data-subscriptions/creation/api-overview#subscriptioncreationoptions): The documents that will be received, it's filtering and projection.
+1. [Subscription Creation Options](../../client-api/data-subscriptions/creation/api-overview#subscriptioncreationoptions): The documents that will be sent to the worker, it's filtering and projection.

 2. [Subscription Worker Options](../../client-api/data-subscriptions/consumption/api-overview#subscriptionworkeroptions): Worker batch processing logic, batch size, interaction with other connections.